MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/sequencevariabledescriptorpreview_elementtype.md

 Gets the type of the sequence variable.

 ## -property-value
-The type of the dequence variable.
+The type of the sequence variable.

 ## -remarks